The Zerologon vulnerability Microsoft patched in Windows Server last month is actively being exploited in several attacks.

 Security consultancy Acros Security has released a micropatch for Zerologon on its 0patch platform.
 The micropatch is particularly important for administrators with Windows Server 2008 R2 in their networks since that version of the operating system reached end-of-support in January and no longer receives official security updates.

 End-of-support doesn’t mean no-longer-being-used.
-While Microsoft urged organizations to move their servers to the Azure cloud platform to continue getting updates, organizations may still have Active Directory on Windows Server 2008 R2 servers.
+While Microsoft urged organizations to move their servers to the Azure cloud platform to continue getting updates, organizations may still have Microsoft Entra ID on Windows Server 2008 R2 servers.
 Those systems will need to be either removed from the network or updated with the micropatch.

 Secura released a tool to help administrators find vulnerable systems earlier in the month.
 CISA has followed up its warnings and directive with a patch validation script to detect unpatched Microsoft domain controllers.
 Microsoft 365 customers can also look up technical details, mitigations, and detection details in the threat analytics report published in the Microsoft Defender Security Center.

 "CISA urges administrators to patch all domain controllers immediately—until every domain controller is updated, the entire infrastructure remains vulnerable," the agency wrote in an alert.